IBM/trusted-service-identity/README.md

 The following information is required to deploy TSI helm charts:
 * cluster name - name of the cluster.
 This must correspond to the actual name of the cluster
-* cluster region - label associated with the actual region for the data center (e.g. eu-de, dal09, wdc01)
+* cluster region - label associated with the actual region for the data center (e.g. eu-de, us-south, wdc01)
 * vault address - the remote address of the Vault service that contains the TSI secrets to be retrieved by the sidecar.
 Use the env. variable VAULT_ADDR set [above](./README.md#setup-vault)
 * jss service - TSI currently support 2 mechanism for running the JSS (JWT Signing Service):
   - jss-server - custom service for signing JWT tokens (default)